October 2005 Bihar Legislative Assembly election: LJP + Left Alliance

+Results

 Detailed result

 Bihar Assembly elections were held in four phases in October 2005.
 A total of 2135 candidates were contested from the 243 constituencies in the Bihar Assembly elections of October 2005.
 Out of 2135 candidates in the October 2005 elections, male and female candidates were 1999 (93%) and 136 (7%) respectively.

 The Janata Dal (United) was the largest party in the seat after the Oct- Nov 2005 election, and ruled along with the Bharatiya Janata Party as part of the National Democratic Alliance.
 The incumbent chief minister was Nitish Kumar.